subtopic 2.3: Biogeochemical cycles

 - Discuss the significance of wetlands as natural sources of methane emissions

-Methane (CH₄) is a potent greenhouse gas produced from the decomposition of organic matter in anaerobic (oxygen-free) conditions.
-This process, known as methanogenesis, is carried out by specialized microorganisms called methanogenic bacteria.
-Anaerobic conditions suitable for methanogenesis are found in various environments, including swamps, rice paddies, and the stomachs of ruminants like cattle.
+Methane is a powerful greenhouse gas produced under anaerobic (oxygen-free) conditions by methanogenic bacteria.
+These conditions are found in environments like swamps, rice paddies, and the stomachs of ruminant animals such as cattle.

-- Methane is a potent greenhouse gas, with a global warming potential much higher than carbon dioxide (CO₂) over a 20-year period.
+- Methane is a potent greenhouse gas with a global warming potential 25 times greater than CO₂ over a 100-year period, making it a significant contributor to the enhanced greenhouse effect.

 - Methane Oxidation:

-- Methane released into the atmosphere is eventually oxidized to CO₂ and water vapor, completing its cycle in the carbon cycle.
+- Methane in the atmosphere is gradually oxidized to CO₂ and water vapor, returning to the carbon cycle in a less potent form.

 Methanogenic Bacteria: